This newly released ESO image shows spiral galaxy NGC 4981.

 The data to create this image was selected from the ESO archive by Josh Barrington as part of the Hidden Treasures competition.

-Acknowledgement: Flickr user Josh Barrington
+Acknowledgment: Flickr user Josh Barrington